Hacker-Code-J/MyObsidianNote/AI/Codellama.md

 ```
 ollama run codellama:34b '
-When the following function is well implemented, as a top C language expert and cryptography expert, implement white box AES encryption.
+As developed by openssl, implement AES encryption, which processes the following code in 32-byte units using Te0, Te1, Te2, and Te3, as a top C language expert.
+The functions in the code given below work well, so feel free to use them.
 // AES Encrypt function

 void AES_Encrypt(const u8* plaintext, const u8* key, u8* ciphertext) {